FAQs: Division of Assets

 Yes – and no. If the value of the property has increased simply because of interest, market fluctuations or inflation, and not because of any sort of positive, affirmative action on your part, then the increase in value will most likely be awarded to you.
 However, if you and your spouse did something to increase the value, that is more difficult.
 Even if you and your spouse did home renovations to a separate property, your spouse could claim that their labor and time saved you costs and added value to the home, meaning they would be entitled to some share of that improvement.

 Furthermore see, New Jersey Family Law Part 1: Frequently Asked Questions About Child Custody Laws in NJ, New Jersey Family Law Part 2: Frequently Asked Questions about Child Custody Laws in NJ and New Jersey Family Law Part 4: Frequently Asked Miscellaneous Questions.
 Property division can be complex and overwhelming in any New Jersey family law matter.
-If you have questions about what to expect regarding your property in a divorce, get in touch with the law offices of Peter Van Aulen today for a free, initial consultation at 201-845-7400.
+If you have questions about what to expect regarding your property in a divorce, get in touch with the law offices of Peter Van Aulen today for an initial consultation at 201-845-7400.